jjNford/chrome-ex-oauth2/README.md

 	```javascript
 	window.oauth2.start();
 	```
-	The ideal way to initialize the library flow is by calling the`oauth2.start()` function from a button or link in your popup.html.
+	The ideal way to call `oauth2.start()` function and initialize the library flow is by calling it from a button or link in your popup.html.

 	```HTML5
 	<button id="oauth-button> Click Me to Authorize with GitHub</button>